datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 After creation and subsetting, the final piece of the Python lists puzzle is manipulation, so ways to change elements in your list, or to add elements to and remove elements from your list.

 Changing list elements is pretty straightforward.
 You use the same square brackets that we've used to subset lists, and then assign new elements to it using the equals sign.
-Suppose that after another look at `fam_height`, you realize that your dad's height is not up to date anymore as he's shrinking with age.
+Suppose that after another look at `fam`, you realize that your dad's height is not up to date anymore as he's shrinking with age.
 Instead of 1.89 meters, it should be 1.86 meters.
 To change this list element, which is at index 7, you can use this line:

-If you now check out fam_height, you'll see that the value is updated:
+If you now check out fam, you'll see that the value is updated:

 You can even change an entire list slice at once.
-To change the elements "elise" and 1.73, you can do something like this:
+To change the elements "liz" and 1.73, you access the first two elements with zero colon 2, and then assign a new list to it.

-Notice here, that your resulting subset is a list, so you have to pass a list with the same length to make the replacement.

 Do you still remember how the plus operator was different for strings and integers?
 Well, it's again different for lists.
 If you use the plus sign with two lists, Python simply pastes together their contents in a single list.
 Suppose you want to add your own name and height to the fam height list.
 This will do the trick:

-Of course, you can also store this new list in a variable, `fam_height_ext` for example.
+Of course, you can also store this new list in a variable, `fam_ext` for example.

 Finally, deleting elements from a list is also pretty straightforward, you'll have to use `del` here.
 Take this line, for example, that deletes the element with index 2, so "emma", from the list:

-If you check out fam_height now, you'll see that the "emma" string is gone now.
+If you check out fam now, you'll see that the "emma" string is gone now.
 Because you've removed an index, all elements that came after "emma" scooted over by one index.
 If you again run the same line, you're again removing the element at index 2, which is emma's height, 1.68 centimeters:

 Understanding how Python lists actually work behind the scenes becomes pretty important now.
 What actually happens when you create a new list, `x`, like this?